Chip designers see dollar signs in Bitcoin miners

 That has led some technology professionals to target a new market in souped-up computers and specialized chips aimed at the growing ranks of Bitcoin "miners."

-"I've been in arms races throughout my career - AMD AMD.N, ARM ARM.L, Intel (INTC.O)," said Iyengar, referring to prominent semiconductor companies, "but none of them match the intensity of Bitcoin mining.
+"I've been in arms races throughout my career - AMD, ARM, Intel," said Iyengar, referring to prominent semiconductor companies, "but none of them match the intensity of Bitcoin mining.
 Each month in Bitcoin mining is like a year."

 PERISHABLE SILICON